 - Preheat the oven to 200ºF.
 Line a baking sheet with foil or parchment paper.

 - Preheat a lightly oiled griddle to 375ºF.

 - In a medium bowl, whisk together the dry ingredients (flour, malted milk powder, baking powder, baking soda, and salt).

 - In a large measuring cup, combine the wet ingredients (buttermilk, egg, vanilla, and butter).

 - Keep the ingredients separate until you're ready to cook.
 Then stir together the wet and dry ingredients until just combined (lumpy is perfect).
 If the batter appears a little too thick to pour, thin it slightly with a little more buttermilk.

 - For each pancake, scoop 1/3 cup of batter onto the prepared griddle, and spread the batter into a round circle.
 If you're adding things like blueberries or chocolate chips, now is the time to sprinkle those on each pancake.

 - Cook until the surface has some bubbles and a few have burst, 1 to 2 minutes.
 Then flip the pancake carefully with a thin spatula, and cook until browned on the other side, another minute.

 - Transfer the cooked pancakes to the baking sheet and keep warm in the oven.
-Continue with more oil as needed and the remaining batter.
+Continue with the remaining batter.
+Keep the griddle lubricated with more oil as needed.

 - Serve immediately.